-Kirsti Jylhä is a postdoctoral researcher at the Institute for Futures Studies, Stockholm, Sweden.
+Kirsti Jylhä is a researcher at the Institute for Futures Studies, Stockholm, Sweden.
 She received her doctorate at Uppsala University in September 2016.
-In her PhD research, she studied the role of ideological attitudes and personality in explaining variation in climate change denial, such as individuals’ tendency to believe that human activities are causing changes in the climate system and that these changes will have serious consequences.
-Kirsti’s current postdoctoral project investigates climate-related attitudes and beliefs further and aims to develop ways to overcome the psychological barriers to climate action.
+In her PhD research, she studied the role of ideological attitudes and personality dispositions in explaining variation in climate change denial, such as the tendency to believe that human activities are not causing changes in the climate system and that these changes will not have serious consequences.
+In her current research, the focus is more broadly on different attitudes, emotions, and beliefs related to environmental issues.
+Jylhä is a board member of the Association for Climate and Environmental Communication Science (Ilvies RY, in Finland), that aims to develop both research and public impact of environmental communication and related fields.

 Jylhä KM, Tam K-P, Milfont TL.
 2021.
 “Acceptance of group-based dominance and climate change denial: A cross-cultural study in Hong Kong, New Zealand, and Sweden,” Asian Journal of Social Psychology.
 2021;24(2):198-207.

 Pihkala, P., Cantell, H., Jylhä, K. M., Lyytimäki, J., Paloniemi, R., Pulkka, A., & Ratinen, I. (2020).
 Ahdistuksen vai innostuksen ilmasto?
 Ilmastoviestinnän ja -kasvatuksen keinoja ilmastoahdistuksesta selviytymiseen [A climate of anxiety or enthusiasm?
 Means of climate communication and -education for coping with climate anxiety].
 In E. Pekkarinen, & T. Tuukkanen (Eds).
 Maapallon tulevaisuus ja lapsen oikeudet [Future of the planet and the rights of the child].
 Office of the Ombudsman for Children in Finland.